lizmat/IRC-Client/DESIGN/01-main.md

 The interface described in the rest of this document assumes a connection to a single server.
+Should the client be connected to multiple-servers at the time, issuing commands described will apply to *every* connected server.
+A server must be specified to issue a command to a single server.
-Should the client be connected to multiple-servers at the time, issuing commands described will apply *every* server. **Plugin authors must keep this fact in mind, when writing plugins, as forgetting to handle multiple servers can result in unwanted behaviour.***
+**Plugin authors must keep this fact in mind, when writing plugins, as forgetting to handle multiple servers can result in unwanted behaviour.**

 The same reasoning applies to the `.new` method: attributes, such as nicknames, usernames, etc. given without associating them with a server will